SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

  * APIs.
  */
 ​
-// Import the SDK in TypeScript or newer versions of Node.js import CommerceSdk from "commerce-sdk";
+// Import the SDK in TypeScript import * as CommerceSdk from "commerce-sdk";
+// For Javascript, use:
+// import as CommerceSdk from "commerce-sdk";
 const { ClientConfig, helpers, Search } = CommerceSdk;
 // Older Node.js versions can instead use:
 // const { ClientConfig, helpers, Search } = require("commerce-sdk");

 // Create a configuration to use when creating API clients
-// In TypeScript, this can be specified as const config:ClientConfig const config = {
+// In TypeScript, let config = new ClientConfig();
+const config = {
     headers: {
         connection: "close"